This story is about how everything – even the mountains, the trees, the rocks, and waterfalls – could be your teacher if you just observe closely.

 Shortly after I took that off-road trail, it started drizzling.
 Cursing my luck, I took out my poncho.

 I waited for Naseem and family to come but then I started moving forward thinking they will eventually catch up with me.
 I kept walking, soaking in the beauty that the lush green forest offered.
 The trail was muddy and it was drizzling continuously.
-Half an hour more into the walk and I found myself into the middle of thick dark forest.
+Half an hour more of the walk and I found myself in the middle of a thick dark forest.
 It’s funny how things you love the most can look so divergent and scary once they get intense.

 “Straight.
 Straight.
 Not far.” – They answered in broken English.

 I’ve trekked enough in the mountains to realize that ‘not far’ by local’s standards means at least a good 3 hours trek for me.
 But a sign of assurance works as magic when you think you are lost in unknown lands.
 With this new ray of hope, I kept walking.

 Soon it started raining so heavily that I had to take a stop in a broken shed marked as ‘Rest House’, courtesy of Nagaland State Government.
 I was finishing the last of my Parle-G biscuits wondering where Naseem would be and then it occurred to me that I’ve been climbing over big boulders for past two hours now and Viswema trail has a very short and easy climb.